factorhouse/helm-charts/charts/factor-platform/README.md

   kubectl --namespace factorhouse port-forward $POD_NAME 3000:3000
 ```

-#### Start Factor Platform with Environment Variables from a ConfigMap
+#### Start Factor Platform with environment variables from a ConfigMap

 You can configure Factor Platform with a ConfigMap of environment variables as follows: